In a new Python environment

 return loss_test, num_examples

-The main changes we have to make to use JAX with Flower will be found in the get_params() and set_params() functions.
+The main changes we have to make to use JAX with Flower have to do with converting the ArrayRecord received in the Message into NumPy arrays and vice versa when generating the reply Message from the ClientApp.
+We also have to introduce the get_params() and set_params() functions for setting parameter values for the JAX model.
 In get_params(), JAX model parameters are extracted and represented as a list of NumPy arrays.
 The set_params() function is the opposite: given a list of NumPy arrays it applies them to an existing JAX model.
+We will combine these functions with the built-in methods in the ArrayRecord to make these conversions:

 def get_params(params):